openhab/openhab-addons/addons/binding/org.openhab.binding.yamahareceiver/readme.md

 Initially a thing for the main zone will be created.
 This will trigger a zone detection internally and all available additional zones will appear as new things.

+If your receiver is using menu-based net radio navigation, you can use this binding to select radio stations from a configured menu.
+By default, `Bookmarks/__My_Favorites` is used, but it can be overridden with the thing setting `NETRADIOMENU`.
+The German favorites folder, for example, is `Lesezeichen/__My_Favorites`.

 ## Features
 The implemented channels are so far: